wp-plugins/snapshot-backup/readme.txt

 = What's required server side for this plugin to run? =

-Since I'm using shell commands to create the archive file, this Plugin only works on Linux servers - NOT on Windows servers.
+Since I'm using shell commands to create the archive file, this Plugin only works only on Linux servers - NOT on Windows servers.

 = Does this Plugin run on Windows Servers? =